 In simple words, the SATA M.2 SSD will have two small cutout ports on both sides.

 This one will also have its form factor written on the body.
 But, you can easily tell the difference by looking at its connection type.
-So, NVMe M.2 SSD will have two separated connectors instead of three.
+So, NVMe M.2 SSD will have two separate connectors instead of three.
 One will be much bigger and the second one will be smaller.
 See the image below.

 However, the NVMe M.2 works on the PCIe bus and that’s why it offers more speed as compared to the SATA bus.
 The NVMe is the protocol here and M.2 is the form factor as we all know.